Perhaps you’ve got a sweet tooth and are enchanted by those sweet little colorful delights and cannot do without them.

 - To enjoy the best quality marshmallows, you can keep your marshmallows in airtight containers at room temperature or slightly below that temperature.
 Remember to seal them tightly.

-- You can keep your unopened marshmallows for 1-month after the best before date in the pantry.
+- You can keep your unopened marshmallows for one month after the best-before date in the pantry.